vsamuel2003/vsamuel2003.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I am an incoming Machine Learning Research Intern at Scale AI for summer 2026 and am CS Masters student at UMD College Park, working on LLM agents and alignment/controllability.
+I am an incoming Machine Learning Research Intern at Scale AI for Summer 2026 and am CS Masters student at UMD College Park, working on LLM agents and alignment/controllability.
 I received my BS in Statistics and Machine Learning from Carnegie Mellon University in May 2025.

 Currently I am conducting research under Dr. Furong Huang on Self Improvement for LLM Agents and Dr. Mohit Iyyer on reversing LLM Alignment Tax.
-Previously, I had the privilege of working under Dr. Daphne Ippolito [Derry Wijaya](https://derrywijaya.github.io/web/), Dr. Karthik Narasimhan, and Dr. Diyi Yang.
+Previously, I had the privilege of being mentored by Dr. [Daphne Ippolito](https://www.daphnei.com), Dr. [Karthik Narasimhan](https://karthikncode.github.io), and Dr. [Diyi Yang](https://cs.stanford.edu/~diyiy/).

 My work has been published in ACL, EMNLP, ICLR, COLM, and LREC-COLING.